-According to the requirements set forth by the Food and Drug Administration, most ice cream on store shelves doesn’t even qualify as real ice cream.
-Instead, they’ve been demoted to “frozen dairy dessert” and contain unhealthy ingredients like carageenan and corn syrup.
+According to the requirements set forth by the FDA, most ice cream on store shelves doesn’t even qualify as real ice cream.
+Instead, they’ve been demoted to “frozen dairy dessert” and contain unhealthy ingredients like carrageenan and corn syrup.

 Perhaps I’ve just gotten pickier as I’ve gotten older.
 Maybe I’m more selective because of the ingredients.